amartinescalera/FBMicroService/README.md

 # FBConnectService API v0.1

+This is a Service to provide connection from your App to Facebook.
+It's a proxy between graph.facebook.com and your Back End or Front End application

 FBConnectService API (FBCOSE01) node.js implementation
 * https://github.com/antoniomeh/FBMicroService
 * this version is ready to work with Node JS version 5.0.0